-This course is designed to expand the learner's knowledge related to the concepts of gas exchange, perfusion, cellular regulation, fluid and electrolytes, metabolism, intracranial regulation, tissue integrity, and mobility within the domain of the individual.
-The course is also designed to expand the learner's knowledge related to the concept of managing care within the domain of the health care environment.
+Course offered: Fall and spring semester for traditional option; fall term for evening/weekend option expand the learner's knowledge related to the concept of managing care within the domain of the health care environment.
 Learners will have the opportunity to apply the nursing process focusing on the above concepts across the lifespan.
 Threaded within this course are the themes of caring, nursing judgment, holism, health/wellness, and teaching/learning.
-Clinical hours: 157.5 (112.5 hours or 135 hours for students entering prior to Spring 2017, depending on entry in the program)
+Clinical hours: 157.5